Hyperthymesia: Notable cases

-A 63-year-old man, anonymized as "The Amazing Memory Man" (MM) was featured in a paper by Neuropsychology in March 2018, where is it reported that he "appreciates that his memory for personally experienced life events and general knowledge are both exceptional, whereas his imaging the future is only average" (after scoring 123 on Episodic, 123 on Semantic, 112 on Spatial, and 91 on Future remembering memory types, all with a mean of 100).
+A 63-year-old man, anonymised as "The Amazing Memory Man" (MM) was featured in a paper by Neuropsychology in March 2018, where it is reported that he "appreciates that his memory for personally experienced life events and general knowledge are both exceptional, whereas his imaging the future is only average" (after scoring 123 on Episodic, 123 on Semantic, 112 on Spatial, and 91 on Future remembering memory types, all with a mean of 100).

 In October 2018, it was reported that teenager Tyler Hickenbottom, who is an identical twin, had the condition, which allowed him to "remember every day of his life like it was yesterday".

-Controversies

-The debate as to whether hyperthymestic syndrome can be considered a distinct form of memory is ongoing.
-It is also open to question how far it is an all-or-none condition, or whether people can have the condition to different degrees.